f5devcentral/f5-big-iq-pm-team/f5-bigiq-connectivityChecks/README.md

 [K15612: Connectivity requirements for the BIG-IQ system](https://support.f5.com/csp/article/K15612)

-Download the script on both Active/Standby BIG-IQ CM(s).
+1. Use SSH to log in as root to your primary BIG-IQ CM.

+2. From the command line on the primary BIG-IQ CM, type the following 4 commands.

 ```
 bash